kiobu/livequery/README.md

 ## Notes

 LiveQuery will constantly be updated until I decide it's good enough to be fully released.
 For now, whenever you start the bot, it will check to see if there is a new version of the bot available on GitHub.

+## Known Bugs

+- You get a JSON parse error whenever someone sends a message containing quotes ("").